mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 </div>
 <br>

-Enter the note and press <return>: you should see console output like this:
+Enter the note and press 'return': you should see console output like this:

 <pre>
   info: https://developer.mozilla.org/en-US/mozilla,fave-tools,